Skip to main content

 Platform Scan Configuration

-Step 2: Configure the sensor parameters.
+Step 2: Select the GitLab Sensor

 Fill in the required configuration parameters: